grunskis/layouts/readme.md

 ## Requirements & dependencies

 All scripts are implemented in Python.
-I've only tested this with Python 2.7.
-The only requirement that is not included in the Python standard library is `Pillow`. `Pillow` is an imaging library used to create visual representation of the layout.
+I've only tested this with Python 2.7.12.
+There are 2 dependencies to external libraries that are not included in the Python standard library:

+* `Pillow` - an imaging library used to create visual representation of the layout
+* `mock` - mocking library used in unit tests

-To install dependencies run:
+To install all 3rd-party dependencies run:

     $ pip install -r requirements.txt